 "long_explanation": "In Vietnamese, 'kia' is a demonstrative pronoun referring to someone or something far from both the speaker and the listener.
 It is similar to 'that' or 'those' in English when referring to something far away.
 It can refer to things in both physical distance and in time.",

-"formation": "subject + verb + kia",
+"formation": "Noun + kia",

 "examples": [